MailMan PHP Extension Reference Documentation

 FetchUidls

-Returns the UIDLs of the emails currently stored on the POP3 server.
+Retrieves the UIDLs of the messages currently stored in the POP3 mailbox and

 Returns true for success, false for failure.